CSCfi/allas-cli-utils/help/lo-check.md

 --pk, --public-key          Public key used for crypt4gh encryption.

---sdx                       Upload data to Allas in format format that is compatible with
+--sdx                       Upload data to LUMI-O in format format that is compatible with
-                            the CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to Allas as individual objects as in --asis format.
+                            the CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to LUMI-O as individual objects as in --asis format.
                             With --public-key you can do the encryption with both CSC and your own public key.
 By default data is stored to bucket with name: your-project-number_SD-CONNECT,